UPDATED November 2018 – Undercover report sparked by my blog (at the bottom of this post).

 I keep linking to the staff complaints that I collected unto one page, as this shows again and again how pressured and stressful it is and if staff are not fast enough, they don’t have much of a chance.
 One example that I know only too well about messed up pays and other issues I am sure Sergio did not experience as Pret was careful to treat him different for PR:

 Also, Sergio didn’t get taken on after the 3 months trial as Pret would have had to pay him the £1000 that the CEO promised via Twitter.
-This would be paid after the successful 3 months trial.
+This would be paid after already one year of service.

 And Pret announced that they will bring a report on the Rising Stars soon, and of course as I have confronted them with my “Fallen Stars” post, knowing Pret they like to counter this with slick videos and interview those who have had a great experience being invited to the CEO’s PRivate PRoperty in Austria and other places.
 As they are not pressured like the mainstream staff to cover up how horrible working there is.
 I responded with a Tweet myself, even though this is silly.